share this

 Course No. GAME 318 Credits: 3.0

 Game Testing and Level Design will be covered as player elements, the game play experience, creating world levels, creating the game interface and creating the atmosphere.
 In addition, students will learn how to create Game Content for commercial game engines and learn how to set up origination skills for commercial game engines.
-Students will learn how to create texturing mapping, brushes, light maps etc. Offered fall.
+Students will learn how to create texturing mapping, brushes, light maps etc. 3 credits.

 Game Media Production I (EP)